Godinez v. Moran

 Godinez v.
-Moran, 509 U.S. 389 (1993), was a landmark decision in which the U.S. Supreme Court ruled that if a defendant was competent to stand trial, they were automatically competent to plead guilty, and thereby waive the panoply of trial rights, including the right to counsel.
+Moran, 509 U.S. 389 (1993), is a landmark decision in which the U.S. Supreme Court ruled that if a defendant was competent to stand trial, they were automatically competent to plead guilty, and thereby waive the panoply of trial rights, including the right to counsel.

 Circumstances

 On August 2, 1984, Richard Allen Moran entered the Red Pearl Saloon in Las Vegas, Nevada and shot the bartender and a customer before robbing the cash register.
 Nine days later he shot his ex-wife and then himself, and also unsuccessfully tried to slit his wrists.
 On August 13 Moran summoned the police to his hospital bedside and confessed to the killings.

 He was charged with three counts of first-degree murder, but pleaded not guilty.
 Two court-ordered psychiatrists concluded that he was competent to stand trial, although both noted he was depressed.

 The prosecution sought the death penalty.
 Two months after the psychiatric evaluations, Moran stated to the court that he wished to discharge his attorneys and change his plea to guilty.
 He also waived his right to counsel.
 After his trial he was sentenced to death.
 Moran then sought state post conviction relief on the grounds that he was mentally incompetent to represent himself.
 The trial court held an evidentiary hearing and then it rejected his claim.